-When a formal complaint of sexual harassment is filed, the district may offer At any time prior to determining whether sex discrimination, including sex-based harassment, occurred under the complaint procedures specified in 34 CFR 106.45, the district may offer, if it is determined to be appropriate upon receiving information about conduct that reasonably may constitute sex discrimination under Tite IX or when a complaint of sex discrimination is made, an informal resolution process, such as mediation, at any time prior to reaching a determination regarding responsibility, to the complainant and respondent.
+When a formal complaint of sexual harassment is filed, the district may offer At any time prior to determining whether sex discrimination, including sex-based harassment, occurred under the complaint procedures specified in 34 CFR 106.45, the district may offer, if it is determined to be appropriate upon receiving information about conduct that reasonably may constitute sex discrimination under Title IX or when a complaint of sex discrimination is made, an informal resolution process, such as mediation, at any time prior to reaching a determination regarding responsibility, the complainant and respondent.
 However, the district shall not offer an informal resolution process if the complaint alleges that an employee engaged in sex-based harassment of an elementary or secondary school student or that such process would conflict with federal, state, or local law.
 (34 CFR 106.44)

 The district shall not require or pressure a party to participate in the informal resolution process, or to waive the right to an investigation and adjudication of a formal complaint.
-(34 CFR 106.45)determination of a complaint as a condition of participation in the district's education program or activity, or exercise of any other right.
+(34 CFR 106.45)determination of a complaint as a condition of employment or continuing employment, or exercise of any other right.
 The district may decline to offer an informal resolution process including, but not limited to, when the district determines that the alleged conduct would present a future risk of harm to others.
 (34 CFR 106.44)

-The district may facilitate an informal resolution process provided that the district, prior to initiating such process: (34 CFR 106.45)1.44)
+The district may facilitate an informal resolution process provided that the district: , prior to initiating such process: (34 CFR 106.4544)

-1. Provides the parties with written notice disclosing the allegations;; the requirements of the informal resolution process;; the right to withdraw from the informal process and resume the formal complaint process, and any consequences resulting; the inability to initiate or resume complaint procedures arising from participating in the same allegations once the informal resolution process is concluded; the potential terms that may be requested or offered in an informal resolution agreement, including that records agreement would only be binding on the parties; and the information that the district will be maintained or maintain and whether and how the district could be shared disclose such information for use in Title IX grievance procedures if such procedures are initiated or resumed
+1. Provides the parties with written notice disclosing the allegations; the requirements of the informal resolution process; the right to withdraw from the informal process and resume the formal complaint process, and any consequences resulting from participating in the informal resolution process, including that records will be maintained or could be shared.; the inability to initiate or resume complaint procedures arising from the same allegations once the informal resolution process is concluded; the potential terms that may be requested or offered in an informal resolution agreement, including that the agreement would only be binding on the parties; and the information that the district will maintain and whether and how the district could disclose such information for use in Title IX grievance procedures if such procedures are initiated or resumed

-- 2. Obtains the parties' voluntary, written consent to the informal resolution process - 3.
-Does not offer or facilitate an informal resolution process to resolve allegations that an employee sexually harassed a student
+2. Obtains the parties' voluntary, written consent to the informal resolution process